hqzhon/chatgpt-vscode-plugin/README.md

 1. After the installation is complete, you will need to add your ChatGPT session token to the extension settings in VSCode.
 To do this, open the `Settings` panel by going to the `Code` menu and selecting `Preferences`, then `Settings`.
 2. In the search bar, type `ChatGPT` to filter the settings list.
-3. In the ChatGPT section, enter your session token in the `SESSION_TOKEN` field.
+3. In the ChatGPT section, enter your apiKey in the `apiKey` field.

 After completing these steps, the extension should be ready to use.